V4Fire/Client/src/components/form/b-select/README.md

 #### [preIconHintPos]

-Tooltip position to show during hover the cursor on `preIcon`.
+The position of the tooltip displayed when hovering over the `preIcon`.
 See [[gIcon]] for more information.

 ```